Obituary of Carl A. Larson

 Carl will be dearly missed by his family, including son Bryan (Mary) and grandchildren Eric and Meredith; son Jeff (Xóchitl) and grandsons Felix and Diego; daughter Joanna (Marco) and grandson Ben; stepdaughter Danielle and grandchildren Brandon, Megan, and Lauren; and stepdaughter Doreen and granddaughter Alexis.
 The family wishes to extend special gratitude and love to Paula Austin, Carl’s loving companion for the last six years, who helped him truly savor his final years of life, even when his health declined from pulmonary fibrosis.
 The family also wishes to thank Regency Hospice staff for wonderful personalized care for the last 20 months of his life.

 A visitation will be held on Friday, December 13, 5pm-7pm, at The Historic George Funeral Home, 211 Park Ave., SW, Aiken, SC 29801 (803.649.6234).
 In lieu of flowers, donations may be sent “in memory of Carl Larson” payable to Regency SouthernCare Hospice Services (address: 1690 University Pkwy., Aiken, SC 29801).

-Expressions of sympathy for the family may be left by visiting www.georgefuneralhomes.comTo send flowers to the family of Carl Larson , please visit Tribute Store
+Expressions of sympathy for the family may be left by visiting www.georgefuneralhomes.comTo send flowers to the family or plant a tree in memory of Carl Larson , please visit Tribute Store

 211 Park Avenue, SW